rodrigodadam/scrum-master-quiz/README.md

 <br>

-All players that reach 85% of score or more  will be redirect to this page.
-This page has a objective to give the player a opportunity to Play with someone else on same Broswer and check who will bet more score or just challenge themselves and register the name in a Local Storage.
+All players that reach 85% of score or more  will be redirected to this page.
+This page has an objective to give the player an opportunity to Play with someone else on the same Browser and check who will bet more score or just challenge themselves and register the name in a Local Storage.
 This page has an **input form** and 3 buttons:
 The **input form** give the Player a chance to insert his/her name and Save it in the [Best Scores](https://rodrigodadam.github.io/scrum-master-quiz/best-scores.html).
-The **Save** button is blocked and only will be avaiable if the Player insert someting in the **input form**.
+The **Save** button is blocked and only will be available if the Player insert something in the **input form**.
 Also the page has 2 more buttons **Play Again** that will redirect the user to a [Game Page](https://rodrigodadam.github.io/scrum-master-quiz/game.html) and restart a new game or **Home** that will redirect the player to [Home Page](https://rodrigodadam.github.io/scrum-master-quiz/index.html).

 <br>